 - Global Financing

-Cognitive Solutions are products that help businesses process large amounts of data into insights for managerial decisions and, consequently, competitive advantage.
-For example, IBM’s cognitive systems help clients develop effective strategies by determining patterns in consumer behaviors based on data collected through sales transactions.
+Cognitive Solutions are products that help businesses process large amounts of data into insights for managerial decisions, strategies, and competitive advantage.
+For example, IBM’s cognitive systems help clients determine patterns in consumer behaviors based on data collected through sales transactions.
 On the other hand, Global Business Services include consulting, application management, and global process services.
-The company also offers infrastructure services, technical support services, and integration software under the Technology Services & Cloud Platforms product segment.
+Also, this aspect of the marketing mix includes infrastructure services, technical support services, and integration software under Technology Services & Cloud Platforms.
 In addition, Systems products are focused on servers, storage, and operating systems software.
-Moreover, client financing, commercial financing, and remanufacturing and remarketing services are offered as part of Global Financing.
-IBM’s organizational structure reflects the focus on these core product lines.
-Each product line is represented as a division in the firm’s corporate structure.
-This aspect of IBM’s marketing mix or 4Ps indicates a shift of emphasis toward services, especially online services.
+Global Financing offers client financing, commercial financing, and remanufacturing and remarketing services.
+IBM’s organizational structure (company structure) reflects the business focus on these core product lines.
+The product categories are supported through the divisions of the firm’s corporate structure.
+This aspect of IBM’s marketing mix or 4P indicates emphasis on services.

 Place/Distribution in IBM’s Marketing Mix

-The venues, channels, or places used to distribute IBM’s products are identified in this aspect of the marketing mix.
-These places affect the company’s strategic effectiveness in reaching target customers in the information technology market.
-In this case, IBM uses the following channels or venues to transact with customers and deliver its products to the market:
+The venues, channels, or places for distributing IBM’s products are identified in this aspect of the marketing mix.
+These places affect the company’s effectiveness in reaching target customers in the information technology market.
+IBM’s distribution strategy uses the following channels or venues:

 - Official Website